chillpert/ue-build-scripts/README.md

 ### Features

-- cross platform (Windows and Linux)
+- cross-platform (Windows and Linux)
 - no external dependencies
 - verify installation of Git, Git-LFS, Unreal Engine, VS, DotNet, and other dependencies
 - automatically update your feature branch